-(This is an “Appendix” to a multi-part series answering the question: “Who will win the battle to make the next Game of Thrones?”
-Previous articles are here:
+(This is a multi-part series answering the question: “Who will win the battle to make the next Game of Thrones?”
+You can find the previous articles below:

 Everyone wants the next Game of Thrones.
 Executives from Netflix to Amazon to Disney to AT&T—the current owner of HBO, the home of the reigning champion—are all scrambling to find the next mega-hit that can launch a network, er, streaming platform now.
 Jeff Bezos said he wanted this most explicitly.